neiljdo/grafi/_pages/about.md

 permalink: /about/
 ---

-I'm not sure what to write here yet, but one thing is for sure - I'm a life-long learner.
+I don't know what to write here yet, but one thing is for sure - I'm a life-long learner.

 <!-- This is where you put the contents of your *About* page.
 Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.